skyeshere/skyeshere/README.md

 Kinda bare bones atm but I PROMISE I'll have more things here that aren't just assignments :D

 Projects will primarily be done in Java as that is what my university chooses to teach in, and the practice of concepts taught is important.
-Although, there might be some Python for ML based assignments as well.
+Although, there might be some Python or C for other things as well.